-- 10.3.1 When any period of standby finishes, which does not culminate into flight duty, the rest for home standby shall be 8 hrs and for airport standby shall be 12 hrs. - 10.3.2 When standby culminates in to a duty, then the rest period shall be decided based on total period of duty i.e. the duty plus the percentage of standby counted for duty. - 10.4 If the preceding duty period, which includes any time spent on positioning, exceeds 18 hours, then the ensuing rest period shall include a local night - 10.5 Period of transportation to and from an airport shall neither be counted towards duty time nor rest period.
+- 10.3.1 When any period of standby finishes, 12 hrs rest shall be given. - 10.3.2 When standby culminates in to a duty, then the rest period shall be decided based on total period of duty i.e. the duty plus the percentage of standby counted for duty. - 10.4 If the preceding duty period, which includes any time spent on positioning, exceeds 18 hours, then the ensuing rest period shall include a local night - 10.5 Period of transportation to and from an airport shall neither be counted towards duty time nor rest period.
 The operator shall include in the 'Scheme' the optimum time of transportation after taking into account various factors and on ensuring that the rest period does not get reduced below the minimum rest requirements.